clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 Methods for writing to a private debug log.
 Log messages will include file and line numbers.

-Log outputs of a running module can be inspected using the `spacetime logs` command:
+Log outputs of a running database can be inspected using the `spacetime logs` command:

 ```text
 spacetime logs <DATABASE_IDENTITY>